davidalanb/cs-518-labs/11 Planning/planning_examples/sprint-plans.md

     * As an aspiring adventurer, I want to save an adventure to a "Wishlist" without joining, so that I can easily reference it later when I am ready to book.
     * As an aspiring adventurer, I want to see how many spots are left on an adventure listing, so that I know the urgency of booking before the group fills up.

-## Decompose stories into work

-Work items / Gitlab issues:

-* Contract (Both):
-    * Data models
+## Story decomposition

+(do this for as many of the stories as you think will fit into your sprint) (recommend to do RCUD order)

+**Example story: Read operation**

+* As a client, I want to see a list of adventures with title and description, so that..

+Tasks:

+* contract (see api-sketch_minimal.md):
+    * minimal data model (title and description)
-    * API specification
+    * minimal API (only for this story)
-* Frontend (John):
+* frontend:
+    * mock api_client: (read dummy data)
-    * UI
+    * app routes:
+        - (GET /adventures/)
-    * routing
+    * UI: adventure listing
-    * API access
-* Backend (Jane):
+* backend:
-    * API (internal or external)
+    * api: (read, can use dummy data for unit testing)
+        - GET /adventures/
-    * Business logic
+    * business logic
-    * Database operations
+    * DB manager (probably already done)
-* Integration testing and deployment
+* integration and deployment
-    * Testing
+    * merge frontend and backend code into main
-    * Deployment
+    * integration testing

-Notes:

-* Unit testing is expected for all stories, so it doesn't need to be a separate issue.
-* Backend can test independently
-* Frontend can test independently of backend by using mocking
-    - For example, you can create a mock API client that will allow you to build UI elements without relying on a real API.

-## Specify contract(s) as needed

-* See api-sketch.md
+    * deployment

+Example story: Create

+* As a guide, I want to create an adventure with title and description, so that..

+## Responsibilities

+* Feature 1: Guide adventure creation
+    - John (frontend)
+    - Jane (backend)
+* Feature 2: Adventure discovery
+    - Kate (frontend)
+    - Kirby (backend)

 <!--
 ## Full stories